wongjiahau/random-ideas/callback-hell.md

   )
 )
 ```
-Though the code looks shorter where error handling is implicit,
+Though the code looks shorter due to implicit error handling, this will
-we can still see that this will eventually descend into callback hell, though
+eventually descend into callback hell, though slower.
-slower.

 ## Remedy 1: Async/await
 The most popular solution is probably async/await, pioneered by C#, and
 eventually adopted by a lot of languages including JavaScript.

-With async/await, the aforementioned code can be transformed into (assuming we
+With async/await, the above code can be transformed into:
-promisify the functions):
 ```js
 let apples = await getApple
 let bananas = await getBanana